julianbonilla/miami-transit-api-docs/source/index.md

 # Making Requests

 All endpoints use `HTTP GET`.
-The response format (`json` or `xml`) must be included in all request URLs.
+The response format (`json` or `xml`) can be specified in the URL.
+The default response is `json` if not specified.
 The general URL structure is:

 * **JSON**: `/api/{resource}.json?param=value`
 * **XML**: `/api/{resource}.xml?param=value`